-Our vision is to glorify God by equipping students to proclaim God's Word and to build up the body of Christ through education.
+Our vision is to glorify God by equipping students to proclaim God's Word and to build up the body of Christ.

+through education.
 To that end, GCU emphasizes spiritual maturity, personal integrity, Biblical competence, and professional skills.
 The foundation of our philosophy of education is the Bible.
 Our commitment to Jesus Christ drives us to achieve our God-given tasks.
-We are a small university but vigorously moving ahead with new purposes and objectives to meet our challenges.
-We are trying to touch and transform the world through quality Christian higher education.
+We are a small university but vigorously moving ahead with new.

+purposes and objectives to meet our challenges.
+We are trying to touch and transform the world through quality.

+Christian higher education.
 GCU, as both a bilingual and multicultural institute, is fully committed to the tasks of globalization, information technology, and multiculturalism.
-I invite you to come and experience adventurous, creative, and cross-cultural learning in the School of Christianity, the School of Business Management, the School of Music, the School of Divinity, and the School of Computer Science at GCU.
-You will receive a solid education where academic competency is united with a passion for your profession and mature discipleship, and personal integrity is emphasized with practical skills.
+I invite you to come and experience adventurous, creative, and cross-cultural learning in the School of Christianity, the School of Business Management, the profession and mature discipleship, and personal integrity is emphasized with practical skills.
 Welcome!